 - Seal with the lid, and press down firmly.
 Uncover, invert the mold, and press the bottom button to release your onigiri.

 - Brush the onigiri with a little bit of sesame oil.
 Pan-fry the onigiri until it becomes slightly crispy and the rice develops a golden-brown crust.
-Place them on a baking sheet lined with parchment paper.

 - Take nori strips (nori seaweed) and wrap them around the onigiri.
 The nori strips will not only add a different flavor but also make it easier to hold and eat.